-When you configure the Cortex-A9 processor to run in SMP mode, see the Cortex-A9 TRM, the automatic data prefetchers (implemented in one or more CPUs) issues special read accesses to the L2CC (PL310).
+When you configure the Cortex-A9 processor to run in SMP mode, see the Cortex-A9 TRM, the automatic data prefetchers, implemented in one or more CPUs, issues special read accesses to the L2CC (L2C-310).
 These special reads are called Prefetch Hints.
 They are indicated when a device sets ARUSERSx[8] to 1.
-When the L2CC (PL310) slave ports receive such prefetch hints, they do not send any data back to the Cortex-A9 processor, they allocate the targeted cache line into the L2 cache in case of miss.
+When the L2CC (L2C-310) slave ports receive such prefetch hints, they do not send any data back to the Cortex-A9 processor, they allocate the targeted cache line into the L2 cache for a miss.
 This behavior is not compatible with AXI.
-When a master other than a Cortex-A9 processor drives the L2CC (PL310) ARUSERSx[8] must be tied 0.
+When a master other than a Cortex-A9 processor drives the L2CC (L2C-310) ARUSERSx[8] must be tied 0.

-Full line of zero
+Full line of zero write

-When the L2CC (PL310) AXI slave ports receive a write transaction with AWUSERSx[10], it indicates that the write actually targets a whole cache line and that all data of this cache line must be reset to zero.
+When the L2CC (L2C-310) AXI slave ports receive a write transaction with AWUSERSx[10], it indicates that the write actually targets a whole cache line and that all data of this cache line must be reset to zero.
 The Cortex-A9 processor is likely to use this feature when a CPU is executing a memset routine to initialise a particular memory area.
-When the L2CC (PL310) receives such a write transaction it ignores the AXI attributes attached to the transaction (size, length, data, and strobes for example) because the whole cache line must be reset.
+When the L2CC (L2C-310) receives such a write transaction it ignores the AXI attributes attached to the transaction, size, length, data, and strobes for example, because the whole cache line must be reset.
 This behavior is not compatible with the AXI protocol, it is disabled by default.
-You can enable it by setting the Full Line of Zero Enable bit of the Auxiliary Control Register (bit [0]).
+You can enable it by setting the Full Line of Zero Enable bit of the Auxiliary Control Register, bit[0].
 This behavior also relies on an enable bit in the Cortex-A9 processor.
-You must take care if you enable this feature because correct behavior relies on consistent enabling in both the Cortex-A9 processor and the L2CC (PL310).
+You must take care if you enable this feature because correct behavior relies on consistent enabling in both the Cortex-A9 processor and the L2CC (L2C-310).